 DENBIGH MENTAL ASYLUM

 Our first visit to Denbigh was 31st January 2009.
 We entered the grounds at approximately 4.30pm while it was still daylight.
-We were taken aback by the size and the grandeur of the building.
+We were taken aback by the size and the grandeur of the buildings.
 It is truly an impressive sight.
-We were also saddened how ruined it had become.
+We were also saddened by how ruined it had become.

 Once we were through we entered a huge room with pillars reaching the ceiling.
-The ceilings had loose wiring hanging down, the walls were peeling and the bottom half of them (which we assume was once wood) had been taken, removed.
+The ceilings had loose wiring hanging down, and the paint on the walls was peeling.
 The windows although intact were rotting in their frames.
-There was still old fire exit signs and other small signs to prove that the building was once inhabited.
+There were still old fire exit signs and other small signs to prove that the building was once inhabited.

 While we were examining the downstairs room we could hear banging noises coming from upstairs.
 To start with we thought there were other visitors in the building.

 Just off this large room was a solid concrete staircase leading to the next floor, so we thought we would go up and investigate.

 There were no other people up there but the banging noise turned out to be the old sash windows banging in the wind.
 Some of the windows still had the original glass but others were sadly bare.

 The building was in a similar state upstairs - walls peeling, dark, damp and gloomy.
 There was wallpaper hanging off the walls and moss growing on window ledges.
 Again there were still fire exit signs to prove it had once been inhabited.

 Our main interest was to find the old morgue so we ventured back downstairs.
 We found another corridor which led off to what we believe to be the old wards where the patients lived.
 In these wards there are separate cells, which again we believe to have been the seclusion zones for particularly ill patients (i.e.: padded cells)